jonyeezs/PiggyMonitor/README.md

 >More details about the styles and patterns used in this app can be found in my [Angular Style Guide](https://github.com/johnpapa/angularjs-styleguide) and my [Angular Patterns: Clean Code](http://jpapa.me/ngclean) course at [Pluralsight](http://pluralsight.com/training/Authors/Details/john-papa) and working in teams.

+## Lessons

+As this project is moreso for my learning experience.

+I've noted down the lessons I've learnt in another md file: LESSONS.md

 ## Prerequisites

 1. Install [Node.js](http://nodejs.org)